Fidel Castro praises Maradona, Messi

 The retired revolutionary, better known as a baseball fan, also praised Maradona for his past support of Hugo Chavez, the former Venezuelan president and close Cuban ally who died of cancer in office in March 2013.

-"Every day I have the pleasure of following your program, on Telesur, about the World Cup of soccer; thanks to that, I can observe the extraordinary level of that universal sport," Castro wrote.
+"Every day I have the pleasure of following your program, on Telesur, about the World Cup of football; thanks to that, I can observe the extraordinary level of that universal sport," Castro wrote.

 "Just as I salute you, I also salute Messi, a formidable athlete who gives glory to the noble Argentine people," Castro wrote.